 A Hot Dog in Central Park

 How can you not go to New York and not get a street dog?
-There are carts everywhere and it a hot dog in New York is as symbolic to the city, as pineapple is to Hawaii.
+There are carts everywhere, and a hot dog in New York is as symbolic to the city, as pineapple is to Hawaii.
 Every time I go to New York, I do get a hot dog.
-You know, just to keep things real!
+You know, just to keep things real.

-On this day, it was a cold December day in Central Park.
+On this occasion, it was a cold December day in Central Park.
 I decided on a hot dog with mustard and kraut, just like my mother ate them.
-She lived in New York during the 1960s and learned to eat a hot dog like this.
-So, I learned to eat a hot dog like this too!
+She lived in New York during the 1960s, and learned to eat a hot dog like this.
+So, I learned to eat a hot dog like this too.

 New York Pizza Slices

-Although I love eating well and posh dining, I always keep it real with a slice of New York pizza and a hot dog from a cart, while visiting the city.
+Although I love eating well and indulge in posh dining, I always keep it real with a slice of New York pizza, and a hot dog from a cart.
 There are plenty of pizza places in the NYC serving a hot slice on a white paper plate.
-In some neighborhoods, there seems to be a pizza place on every block so whenever you get hungry, you have instant gratification.
+In some neighborhoods, there seems to be a pizza place on every block.
+It is very convenient because whenever you get hungry, you can have instant gratification.

 The first time I had tried Shake Shack was a decade ago while in New York.
-My daughter and I enjoyed these burgers so much, we had it again on or visit the following year.
-I will admit that Shake Shack tastes much better in NYC and did not transfer to the West Coast.
+My daughter and I enjoyed these burgers so much, we had it again on our visit the following year.
+I will admit that Shake Shack tastes much better in NYC, and did not transfer to the West Coast.
 That seems to be the same story with a lot of eateries.
-So when in New York, eat Shake Shack!
+So when in New York, eat at Shake Shack.